duncan-bayne/duncan-bayne.github.com/index.markdown

 My personal website is currently down; I'm migrating it to [GitHub Pages](http://pages.github.com/).
 ETA on completion is a few days.
 If you have anything urgent to discuss, please [email me](mailto:dhgbayne@gmail.com).

-(This is the working branch.
-You should never see this.)